 The SaaS Sales Method differs from traditional sales methodologies in several distinct ways.
-In addition to the transition from qualification-driven sales to impact-driven sales and the creation of an ongoing relationship with the customer, there are seven key moments during the sales cycle that are critical to its success.
+In addition to the transition from qualification-driven sales to impact-driven sales and the creation of an ongoing relationship with the customer, there are seven key moments during the SaaS sales cycle that are critical to its success.

 SaaS vs. Traditional Sales Methodologies

 The SaaS Sales Method is a modern sales approach developed in response to the SaaS business model.
-With a SaaS offering, profit generation shifts from 30 to 60 days after “closing” the client to a time later in the future, sometimes years, as the solution provider delivers the impact the customer anticipated.
+With a SaaS methodology, profit generation shifts from 30 to 60 days after “closing” the client to a time later in the future, sometimes years, as the solution provider delivers the impact the customer anticipated.
 In many cases, persistent use of the service and growth are needed to achieve profitability.
 Three different selling methodologies – the Consultative Method, the Provocative Method, and the SaaS Sales Method – are displayed in Figure 1 and described in detail below.

 Figure 1.
 Visualization of different selling methodologies